-Deferred revenue: The United Way charged a 10% administrative fee on the State Campaign designations for both years ended March 31, 2018 and 2017.
-The United Way charged 5% on most other designations for both of the years ended March 31, 2018 and 2017.
+Deferred revenue: The United Way charged a 10% administrative fee on the State Campaign designations and 5% administrative fee on most other designations for both of the years ended March 31, 2019 and 2018.

 These administrative fees are recognized in the post campaign years, as this is the year they are available to offset administrative expenses.